-Explain how the air cleaner on diesel engines is designed to remove moisture, dirt, and dust, from the air before it reaches the engine.
+The air cleaner on diesel engines is designed to remove moisture, dirt, and dust from the air before it reaches the engine.
 It must do this over a reasonable time period before servicing is required.
 The air cleaner also acts as a silencer to reduce intake air noise.
-On a turbocharged engine, additional air is supplied by means of a turbocharger.
-On a supercharged engine (Detroit 2 cycle) a mechanically driven blower is used to supply additional air.
+On a turbocharged engine, additional air is supplied by means of a turbocharger, which is exhaust gas driven On a supercharged engine (Detroit 2 cycle) a mechanically driven blower is used to supply additional air.
 The filter sizing should take into consideration these two additional features.
+(Always refer to the manufacturer's recommended filter sizes for any given engine application.)